tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 ### `test_render_with_parser`
+This file allows you to type commands manually to test the render function in text and reproduce some errors.

+### `test_color_render`
-This file allows you to type commands manually to test the render function and reproduce some errors.
+This file allows you to type commands manually to test the render function in PyGame and reproduce some errors.